 CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION LOT FRONTAGE To maintain the existing fine grain streetscape rhythm.
 Retain existing narrow lot frontages.
 Consolidation of existing narrow lots into larger lots.
-SITING To maintain the consistent streetscape rhythm.
-Ensure buildings are setback the average distance of the front setback of the adjoining properties on either side.
-Ensure side setbacks reflect the prevailing streetscape spacing.
+VEGETATION To enhance the landscaped setting of dwellings.
+Ensure the retention of large trees.
+Removal of large trees.
+SITING To maintain and enhance the existing streetscape rhythm.
+To maintain the existing backyard character and enhance the area's leafy feel.
+Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
+Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.
 Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
 Dwellings set too far forward or back.
+Dwellings built to or close to their rear boundary with other residential properties.
 Front setbacks Front setbacks Front setbacks